 Are you a busy, successful business owner?
-And still writing your own copy?
+And yet you’re still writing your own copy?

 All too often business owners find they’re paying more to write their own than they would if they hired a professional copywriter.
 They’re down to the wire and realize they just don’t have time or energy to write another 10 pieces of copy for that launch.
 And now they’re delayed.